Preventing the Flu By Gargling Tea

-While I was reading up on the H1N1 virus information, I came across an interesting study that measured how tea could prevent influenza.
-It seems you don’t even have to drink the tea, you can just gargle it.
+While reading up on the H1N1 virus, I found an interesting study measuring how tea could prevent influenza.
+You don’t even have to drink the tea.
+You can just gargle it.
 The study Gargling with tea catechin extracts for the prevention of influenza infection in elderly nursing home residents, which came out in 2006, took 124 elderly residents and divided them into two groups.

-- Tea Catechin Group – Gargled 3 times a day with a solution that contained tea catechin extract.
+• Tea Catechin Group – Gargled 3 times a day with a tea catechin extract solution.

 What was the result?